Mamaragan: Dreaming site

-During the dry season, he lives in a billabong not far from Numbuwah, a sacred rock in Western Arnhem Land.
+During the dry season, Namarrkon lives in a billabong not far from Numbuwah, a sacred rock in Western Arnhem Land.
 Namarrkon's dreaming site (djadjan) is a slight projection in the outline of the Arnhem Land escarpment.
 It consists of three fused pillars, one with a circular hole near the top.
-This is a few km NE of the Nourlangie Rock tourist site to the east of Koongarra saddle.
+This is a few km northeast of the Nourlangie Rock tourist site to the east of Koongarra saddle.
 Namarggon left one eye (the hole) to watch for the monsoon, but also to watch his estranged wife, whose home is a cave in a pillar near Koongarra.
 Namarrkondjadjan is well-named, as the promontory creates the earliest intense lightning storms.

 In Aboriginal art

 Namarrkon is depicted in Arnhem land Rock art with the best known depiction being at Nourlangie rock.
-This spirit was also depicted by numerous aboriginal artists on bark paintings including Lofty Nadjamerrek, Nadjombolmi and Mick Kubarkku.
-He is depicted with stone axes on his elbows or knees and a lightning surrounding his body.
+This spirit was also depicted by numerous aboriginal artists on bark paintings including Lofty Nadjamerrek, Nadjombolmi, and Mick Kubarkku.
+He is depicted with stone axes on his elbows or knees and lightning surrounding his body.
 Only certain artists who have the right to this dreaming may paint depictions of this spirit.

 In popular culture

-In the DC Comics story The Darkseid War the superhero Shazam is empowered by six new deities; one of them is Mamaragan, revealed to be the true identity of the Wizard who originally empowered the hero.

-In the Japanese Manga One Piece, Kami Eneru uses an attack called Mamaragan to attempt the destruction of Skypiea.
+The character has been adapted or mentioned in some media; in DC Comics, the Wizard Shazam's revised backstory is revealed during "Darkseid War", revealing his true name to be Mamaragan.
+He is responsible for empowering both Black Adam and Shazam as his champions.
+In One Piece, Eneru uses an attack called Mamaragan in an attempt to destroy Skypiea.